-In accordance with the provisions of the Every Student Succeeds Act and Kentucky's Senate Bill 1 (2017), Title I and non-Title I schools with low accountability performance and ratings will be identified for Targeted Support and Improvement as well as Comprehensive Support and Improvement.
+In accordance with the provisions of the Every Student Succeeds Act and Kentucky's Senate Bill 1 (2017) and Senate Bill 175 (2019), Title I and non-Title I schools with low accountability performance and ratings will be identified for Targeted Support and Improvement as well as Comprehensive Support and Improvement.
 Kentucky has chosen to identify both Title I and non-Title I schools in an effort to provide equitable support for all of the state's students.

-- Targeted Support and Improvement - ✓ Tier I Targeted Support and Improvement Schools that include one or more subgroups performing as poorly as all students in any of the lowest performing 10% of Title I schools or non-Title I schools (by level elementary, middle, or high school) based on school performance, for two consecutive years (identified annually, beginning school year 2020-2021) - ✓ Tier II Targeted Support and Improvement Schools that include one or more subgroups performing as poorly as all students in any lowest performing 5% of Title I schools or non-Title I schools (by level elementary, middle, or high school) based on school performance (identified annually beginning school year 2018-2019) - Comprehensive Support and Improvement Identified annually - ✓ Bottom 5 percent of Title I or non-Title I schools (by level elementary, middle, or high school); OR - ✓ A high school with less than an 80 percent graduation rate, based on the 4-year adjusted graduation rate; OR - ✓ A Title I or non-Title I school that was previously identified for Tier II Targeted Support and Improvement for at least 3 years and has not exited.
+- Targeted Support and Improvement - ✓ Targeted Support and Improvement Schools where one or more of the same subgroups are performing as poorly as all students in any of the lowest performing 5% of Title I schools or non-Title I schools (by level elementary, middle, or high school) based on school performance, for three consecutive years (identified annually, beginning school year 2020-2021). - ✓ Additional Targeted Support and Improvement - o In the fall of 2018, schools that included one or more subgroups performing as poorly as all students in any lowest performing 5% of Title I schools or non-Title I schools (by level elementary, middle, or high school) based on school performance. - Beginning in the fall of 2021 and every three years thereafter, schools identified for Targeted Support and Improvement in the immediately preceding year that have the samesubgroup performing as poorly as all students in any of the lowest performing 5% of Title I schools or non-Title I schools (by level - elementary, middle, or high school) based on school performance, for three consecutive years. - Comprehensive Support and Improvement Identified annually in 2018 and 2019.
+Kentucky will not identify CSI schools in 2020; however, beginning in the fall of 2021, schools will be identified once every three years if they are: - ✓ Bottom 5 percent of Title I or non-Title I schools (by level elementary, middle, or high school); OR - ✓ A high school with less than an 80 percent graduation rate, based on the 4-year adjusted graduation rate; OR - ✓ A Title I or non-Title I school that was previously identified for Additional Targeted Support and Improvement for at least 3 years and has not exited.